adammy/adammy/README.md

 - "Optimism never shipped good software.
 Pessimism never shipped software."
 - "Why do I have to throw an error?
 I'd prefer to yeet it."
 - "Doing discover on how Web 6.9 might work."
-- "You all complain about PHP, but one of the best websites uses it.
-Guess which one?"
+- "You all complain about PHP, but one of the best websites uses it."

 <!--
 **adammy/adammy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.